mines-erds/course-overviews/558_CourseOutline.md

 #### Subthemes:
 - Reproducibiilty
-- Quality application of ML
+- Quality application of ML (well-log facies as a case study)
 - Does your ML stink?
   - Formative assessment: Week 6 quiz on ML stink article
 - Week 4 unsession about state of the art data analysis in earth-resource assessment